 Camera - Digital single lens reflex (DSLR) camera or mirrorless camera with manual adjustments of f/stops and shutter speeds will be required.
 Here are some examples that are in no particular order.
-Also, it can be ANY DSLR or mirrorless, you are not limited to these.
-There are also older model versions of these cameras at a much lower cost.
+Also, it can be ANY DSLR or mirrorless.
+You are not limited to the ones listed below.
+There are older versions of these camera models at a much lower cost.